colvert/FablabLannion.github.io/trender.md

 From the WiFi configure menu, once you set *1* in the mode window, come back to the main page.
 A new menu will be displayed.

+You can:
+  * Cutomize your timekeeper
+  * Start your timekeeper
+  * Stop your timekeeper
+  * Get network info
+  * Start the Demo mode

 ![Color](images/trender/tk.png)